JohannesBuchner/APEMoST/doc/manual.rst

 	#. posterior probability including prior (as set by the likelihood function
 	#. likelihood (excluding prior) as calculated by the likelihood function, but the prior subtracted.

+	These will be used for the data probability and model selection.

 #. "acceptance_rate.dump" allows you to watch the acceptance rates.

 	Its first column is the iteration count, the succeeding columns are the number of accepts.